Download Careers360 App

 Australopithecus

 Australopithecus appeared about 4 million years ago.
 They were among the first ones to use bipedalism, an important milestone in human evolutionary history.
-The discovery of their use of stone tools added an important era in human evolution theory.
+The discovery of their use of stone tools added an important era to human evolution theory.

 Homo Erectus